 And then there’s the audio side of the equation.
 Nearly every Blu-ray disc contains a high-definition soundtrack encoded in Dolby TrueHD or DTS HD Master Audio.
 Some will also contain Dolby Atmos and DTS:X data that expand surround sound to include height information.
-(We explored Dolby Atmos and DTS:X in depth a few months back).
+(We have an in-depth story about Dolby Atmos and DTS:X here).

 Best Ultra HD Blu-ray player for gamers: Microsoft Xbox One S

-Features to look for in an Ultra HD Blu-ray player
+Features to look for in a 4K Ultra HD Blu-ray player

 Did our picks leave you feeling less than satisfied?
 Well, there just aren’t a lot of Ultra HD Blu-ray players on the market.
 We expect this to change as Ultra HD Blu-ray discs are the best way to reap the full benefit of 4K UHD TVs.
 We’ll re-evaluate our choices as new models come to market.
 In the meantime, here are the specs and features you should look for when you shop for an Ultra HD Blu-ray player.